specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/linking-work-items-with-tags.md

 This will synchronize the scenario with the Azure DevOps test case and establish a link between the test case and the user story \#123 work item.

+From SpecSync v3.3, the links created by SpecSync are removed when the tag is removed from the scenario.
+The links created manually or by an earlier version of SpecSync are never removed.

 ## Work item tags

 The work item tags should follow the pattern `@prefix:N`, where `prefix` is a label of your choice \(e.g. `story`, `bug` or `wi`\) and `N` is the ID of the related work item \(e.g. `123`\).